 One of the most important activities is the annual report that you’ll need to file every year.
 Every LLC in Wisconsin must file an annual report at the end of the calendar quarter of the anniversary month of your LLC’s formation.
 So if, for example, your LLC’s formation date was January 2nd, your annual report would be due on March 31st.
 The due dates for an LLC’s annual report each quarter are: March 31st, June 30th, September 30th, and December 31st.
 You can file your annual report along with the state filing fee ($25 for domestic LLCs, $80 for foreign LLCs) online at the Wisconsin Department of Financial Institution’s website here.
 The Wisconsin Department of Financial Services will notify your LLC’s registered agent with instructions on how to complete the filing as well.

-You’ll likely be required to obtain business licenses from both local and state by filing registration with authorities for your Wisconsin LLC.
+You’ll likely be required to obtain both local and state business licenses for your Wisconsin LLC.
 To find out more about registration for local business licenses for your small business in Wisconsin, contact the county clerk’s office in your area.
 To find out more about registration for state business license requirements, go to the Department of Safety and Professional Services website here.

-If your LLC is the type of business that sells goods and collects sales tax then you’ll need to register with the Wisconsin Department of Revenue and pay a business tax.
+If your LLC sells goods and collects sales tax then you’ll need to register with the Wisconsin Department of Revenue and pay a business tax.
 For more information about collecting sales tax or for online registration, go to the Wisconsin Business Filing Center website here.
 You can also register your business in Wisconsin by mail by printing out the PDF from the Wisconsin Department of Revenue website here and filing it.

 This likely sounds like a lot of work and forms to file, and it is.
-If you’d like to relieve some of the paperwork burden from yourself you can hire a Wisconsin PEO service as well as subscribe to some online legal services.
+If you’d like to relieve some of the paperwork burden from yourself you can hire a Wisconsin PEO service, as well as subscribing to some online legal services.

 Wisconsin LLC Fee Summary